LasetteBrown/2-Responsive-Portfolio/README.md

 ### In Development (As in things I still have to do)

 * Style personal brand css sheet.
-* make sure all html is semantic and makes sense.
-* Find out what sub-columns and sub-rows are and implement them on Portfolio page.
-* Each page must have valid and correct HTML. (use a validation service)
-* Use an HTML validation service to ensure that each page has valid HTML.
-* Must use semantic html.
-* Each page must have valid and correct HTML. (use a validation service)
-* Must contain your personalized information. (bio, name, images, links to social media, etc.)

 © 2021 Lasette Brown.
 All Rights Reserved.